muqtadirlawal/Bank_Customer_Analytics/README.md

 The full segmentation script, which includes the use of **Stored Procedure** to enhance reusability can be found [here](NovaTrust_204.sql)

 ## Insights and Recommendations
+An overview of the dashboard can be found below:

 ![](Overview.png)